andela-mmichael/backups/README.md

-# backups
+# Backups
-A simple script for backing up data
+A simple script for backing up data.
+It fetches data daily from a given url and writes it into a json file - that easy.